Skip to content

 Common questions

-Will mesh work with my NBN?
-Yes.
-Mesh systems work with all NBN connection types.
-Just plug the main unit into your NBN modem (or replace it entirely if the mesh system has a built-in modem).
+Yes, mesh systems work with all NBN connection types.
+The mesh main unit plugs into your NBN modem (or replaces the ISP-supplied router entirely if it has a built-in modem).
+It doesn't matter whether you're on FTTP, HFC, FTTC, FTTN or Fixed Wireless.

 Serving Geelong, Surf Coast, and Bellarine Peninsula.